mdumr4/SNI/models_explain.md

 This is the detailed summary of my research and development process for the three models built under my project SNI.
-Each model represents a major phase of improvement in accuracy, stability, and real-world applicability.
+Each model represents a major phase of improvement in accuracy, stability, and real-world applicability for a safety gear detection system using YOLO (You Only Look Once).

 Model-1 – Baseline Prototype

 Objective:
-To build an initial prototype and verify the end-to-end workflow of the system.
+To build an initial prototype and verify the end-to-end workflow of the object detection system.

 Research Work:
-Model-1 focused on understanding how user data could be processed and used for predictions.
-I explored basic machine learning algorithms like Logistic Regression and Decision Tree Classifiers to establish a foundation.
-The research involved analyzing input data, performing data cleaning, normalization, and basic feature extraction, and then passing it through the model for prediction.
+Model-1 focused on establishing a baseline for the safety gear detection task.
+I used the YOLOv8-nano (`yolo12n.pt`) architecture, a lightweight and fast object detection model.
+The research involved setting up the training pipeline, preparing the custom dataset (with classes like Helmet, Mask, Safety-Vest), and training the model for a single epoch.

 Outcome:
 Model-1 successfully proved that the concept was feasible.
-It could take structured data as input and produce basic outputs, validating that the system architecture and logic were sound.
-However, accuracy and generalization were limited — this version mainly acted as the learning stage to shape the later improvements.
+It could detect objects in images, but with limited accuracy due to the short training time.
+This version served as a proof-of-concept and a foundation for more advanced training.

-Model-2 – Improved and Tuned Model
+Model-2 – Prediction and Inference Model

 Objective:
-To improve accuracy, efficiency, and the overall predictive performance of the system.
+To use a trained model to perform inference on new images and evaluate its real-world performance.

 Research Work:
-In Model-2, I conducted deeper research on feature engineering and hyperparameter tuning.
-I experimented with advanced algorithms like Random Forest and Support Vector Machines (SVM) to handle complex data patterns.
-The research also focused on optimizing the dataset — removing irrelevant features, balancing data, and using cross-validation to achieve consistent results.
+Model-2 utilizes a pre-trained model (`best.pt`) that was the result of a more extensive training process.
+The research focused on running the model in a prediction mode on a test dataset of images.
+This involved loading the saved model weights and using the model to detect objects and draw bounding boxes on the images.
+The detected classes include "Helmet", "No-Helmet", "No-Safety-Vest", "Safety-vest", "Mask", "Without-Mask", and "Person".

 Outcome:
-Model-2 delivered significant improvements over the baseline.
-It was more accurate, faster in prediction, and less prone to overfitting.
-The findings from this phase guided how to structure data pipelines efficiently and how to evaluate multiple algorithms before final selection.
+Model-2 represents the deployed version of the model.
+It can take new images as input and produce predictions with bounding boxes and class labels.
+This model's performance is a direct result of the training performed in the other stages.

 Model-3 – Final Optimized and Deployed Version

 Objective:
-To create a deployment-ready model that could be integrated with the Django web application for real-time use.
+To improve the accuracy and robustness of the baseline model by training it for a longer duration.

 Research Work:
-Model-3 combined all learnings from previous versions and focused on optimization and integration.
-I explored techniques for improving scalability and response time while maintaining accuracy.
-This stage also involved testing the model with real or simulated user data and connecting it to the Django backend via APIs.
-Research included studying deployment challenges, ensuring stable predictions, and minimizing latency for live interaction.
+Model-3 builds upon the work of Model-1.
+The same YOLOv8-nano architecture was used, but the model was trained for 20 epochs.
+This longer training allows the model to learn the features of the objects in the dataset more thoroughly, leading to better performance.

 Outcome:
-Model-3 became the final and most stable version of the project.
-It achieved the best balance between accuracy and speed, and it was successfully integrated into the Django web interface.
-This allowed users to interact with the system, get intelligent interview simulations, and experience real-time AI responses.
+Model-3 is the optimized version of the training script.
+The model produced from this training process is expected to have higher accuracy and be more reliable than the baseline Model-1.
+This is the model that would be saved as `best.pt` and used for inference, as seen in Model-2.